What is set point weight and why do we need to accept our bodies as they are, no matter their natural range?

 This one doesn’t need much explaining.
 BMI is a set of numbers used for medical purposes to determine a person’s health.
 Do I agree with them?
 No, not really.
 But they are what they are, and two digits shouldn’t determine whether you eat or skip lunch.

 As hard as it is to accept, our bodies know what they’re doing.
-They know what they need, and they know exactly where they should been in regards to optimum weight.
-We may strive for the ‘smaller’, ‘thinner’ physique, that isn’t necessarily a healthy place for our bodies to be.
+They know what they need, and they know exactly where they should be in regard to optimum weight.
+We may strive for the ‘smaller’, ‘thinner’ physique, which isn’t necessarily a healthy place for our bodies to be.